Catalogues Raisonnés Users' Guide

 Catalogues raisonnés – scholarly compilations of an artist's body of work – are critical tools for researching the provenance, attribution, and authenticity of a work of art.
-They are directly related to IFAR's own work in these areas, and like IFAR, they exist at the intersection of the scholarly, legal, and collecting art worlds.
+They are directly related to IFAR's own work in these areas, and like IFAR, they exist at the intersection of the scholarly, legal and collecting art worlds.
 This section of IFAR's Website is devoted to two new resources – a database of published catalogues raisonnés and a database of catalogues in preparation.
 No electronic resource like this exists.
+Together they form IFAR's Catalogues Raisonnés Database.
 The databases can be searched separately or together.
 They are living documents, and new information will be added regularly.
-Please see the section below, "Contact us with new information," for a way to help us keep our database up-to-date.
+Please see the section below, "Contact Us with New Information," for a way to help us keep our Database up-to-date.

 Scope and Definition